thingsboard/thingsboard.github.io/products/thingsboard-edge/index.md

                     <img src="/images/edge/robust-icon.svg" alt="Robust and Efficient">
                     <div>
                         <h4 class="title">Robust and Efficient</h4>
-                        <p>A single Edge instance is capable of handling up to 1,000 devices, depending on the use-case and the capabilities of the deployed hardware.</p>
+                        <p>A single Edge instance is capable of handling up to 1,000 devices, depending on the use case and the capabilities of the deployed hardware.</p>
                     </div>
                 </div>
             </div>